AI Exposure Map · Methodology

 CBS BRC 2014The Occupational Classification ROA-CBS 2014.
 The standard CBS classification for Dutch occupations.
 Contains ~350 occupational groups; this analysis covers 103.

 Forecast 2030Model estimate of the expected change in the number of jobs between 2025 and 2030.
-Presented as a range (conservative to optimistic).
+Presented as a range (lower bound to upper bound).
 Not a prediction.

 Mean reversionDamping factor (0.7) applied to recent momentum.
 Standard practice in forecasting: recent trends rarely persist at full force.
 Source: UWV signals decelerating growth in ICT.